Edited By : Renée Deveney

 What Is NEC?

-Inflammation caused by NEC can cause several complications such as organ problems, intestinal tissue death, bowel obstruction, nutrient malabsorption, vitamin deficiencies, feeding difficulties and bacteria overgrowth.
-Bacteria can enter holes in the intestine and lead to deadly infections, such as sepsis.
+Inflammation caused by NEC can lead to several complications, such as organ problems, intestinal tissue death, bowel obstruction, nutrient malabsorption, vitamin deficiencies, feeding difficulties and bacteria overgrowth.
+Bacteria can enter holes in the intestine, leading to deadly infections, such as sepsis.

 Treatments for NEC include antibiotics and surgery.
 Doctors may remove a part of the baby’s bowel and check for holes in the intestinal tract.
 Babies will stay in the hospital for observation and treatment.
 Once babies are eating and not losing weight, they may be able to go home.